Decatur House

 Decatur House is a historic house museum at 748 Jackson Place in Washington, D.C., the capital of the United States.
 It is named after its first owner and occupant, the naval officer Stephen Decatur Jr. Built in 1818, the house is located at the northwest corner of Lafayette Square, about a block from the White House.

-In 1836, new owners built an outbuilding on the property at the back which was in part used for slave quarters.
+In the winter of 1820-21, new owners built an outbuilding on the property at the back which was in part used for slave quarters.
 Until the Emancipation Proclamation went into effect on January 1, 1863, weekly auctions of enslaved black persons were held in the house's backyard, now a wedding venue.
 The building currently houses a museum, as well as the National Center for White House History, operated by the White House Historical Association.

 History

 Decatur House is one of the oldest surviving homes in Washington, D.C., and one of only three remaining houses in the country designed by neoclassical architect Benjamin Henry Latrobe.
 Completed in 1818 for naval hero Stephen Decatur and his wife, Susan, the Federal Style house is prominently located across Lafayette Square from the White House.
 It was successively home to Henry Clay, Martin Van Buren and Edward Livingston, who collectively made Decatur House the unofficial residence of the Secretary of State from 1827 to 1833, each renting the house while they served in that post.

 The foyer of the Decatur House, designed by Benjamin Henry Latrobe, shown in its restored state.

 In 1836 the wealthiest man in Washington D.C., John Gadsby and his wife Providence moved into the house and brought their house slaves.
 They built a two-story structure at the back to house the home's kitchen and serve as quarters for those Gadsby had enslaved, who previously lived in the main house.
-This structure is one of the few surviving examples of urban slave quarters.
+This structure is one of the few surviving examples of urban slave quarters in D.C.
 It is also one of the only surviving pieces of physical evidence that African Americans were once held "in bondage [within] sight of the White House."

 Following John Gadsby's death, the home was again rented to a series of prominent tenants.
 In order, these were Vice President George M. Dallas, publisher and former Mayor of Washington Joseph Gales, Congressmen and brothers John A. King and James G. King, Rep. William Appleton, Speaker of the House James Lawrence Orr and Sen. Judah Benjamin.
 During the Civil War it was used as Army offices and then sat empty for six years.